 A balance sheet is what we have and what we owe, our profit and loss.
 What we sold, used, spent, and how much is left.
 So we have assets and liabilities which is the balance sheet.
-And we have profits and losses which is the revenue minus expenses.
+Also, we have profits and losses which is the revenue minus expenses.
 They are two separate statements.
 When you hear double-entry accounting, it’s because these two balance each other.
 The balance sheet is one side, profit-loss is the other.
 What impacts the balance sheet may impact profit loss, but everything balances and nothing is left out by doing the financial statement that way.

 How it works is very important, and I find that managers and owners often misunderstand.
-When you buy food, liquor, wine, beer, and supplies, it doesn’t go to the P & L; it doesn’t go to the expenses, it goes to the balance sheet.
+When you buy food, liquor, wine, beer, and supplies it doesn’t go to the P & L; it doesn’t go to the expenses, it goes to the balance sheet.
 It’s an asset you just acquired.
-So it will go on to the balance sheet as an asset.
+So it will go on the balance sheet as an asset.
 It will go to inventory; it will go to payables if you haven’t paid for it it will go to cash.
-But it goes to the balance sheet as an asset at the moment.
+However, it goes to the balance sheet as an asset at the moment.

 The mission of a successful restaurant is to provide a warm welcome to each customer as they arrive.
-Everybody does this slightly differently, but now there are more and more merging databases that show the history of your customers, that when you receive it reservations, you can see the past experiences and remind the customer.
+Everybody does this slightly differently, but now there are more and more merging databases that show the history of your customers, that when you receive reservations, you can see the past experiences and remind the customer.
 Can we serve you what you ordered last time?
 Can we get you your gin and tonic?
 Things that say we know you we remember you, welcome back.

 The second is a flawless performance of their experience.
 No missteps.
 Everything they expect happens in a timely well-done way, and so there are no big upsets that occur during the experience.

 Our task is to do more with less throughout the organization.
-Good restaurant operators are always looking at how can we do more, provide more service, provide more value, with less cost.
+Good restaurant operators are always looking at how can we do more, provide more service, offer more value, at less cost.
 That is a constant mission.
 To do that, management, the front of the house, and back of the house have to consistently coordinate and talk to each other to make this happen.
 It doesn’t happen by accident.

-Labor cost also includes management, the folks that are there every day watching over the restaurant or the restaurants.
+Labor cost also includes management; the folks that are there every day watching over the restaurant or the restaurants.
 It includes their costs, and everyone’s benefit costs, payroll taxes, health insurance, workman’s compensation and employee meals; all those are part of your labor costs.

-This and food cost in the cost of goods sold are the two largest numbers on the profit and loss of virtually every restaurant.
+This and food cost in the cost of goods sold are the two most substantial numbers on the profit and loss of virtually every restaurant.
 These are the ones that require the most attention and the most management, to keep them under control.
 We talked earlier about the idea of matching the front of the house and the back of the house to the ebb and flow of preparing the meals, providing the meals, and then doing the cleanup.
 From the front of the house staffing for early arrivals, the bulk of the traffic in peak serving times, and then winding down when serving times start declining.
 That’s a precise process and one that you will be amazed at how much impact it will have on your profit and loss if you are doing it effectually.

 While not as important as cost and labor, other costs still have to be watched.